vorhey/harvgate/README.md

 ### Copilot authentication

 Harvgate reuses the session handled by [`copilot.lua`](https://github.com/zbirenbaum/copilot.lua).
 Configure it as you normally would (e.g. `:Copilot auth`), and Harvgate will pull the token via `copilot.auth`.
 As a fallback you can expose a token through `COPILOT_TOKEN` or `providers.copilot.token`, or rely on the Copilot `hosts.json` file (usually stored in `~/.config/github-copilot/`).

+### Ollama Cloud authentication

+The Ollama Cloud provider uses the HTTPS API available at `https://ollama.com/api/chat`.
+Set `OLLAMA_API_KEY` in your environment or provide `providers.ollama.api_key` in your setup to authenticate.
+You can override the default model (`gpt-oss:120b`) with `providers.ollama.model`, and adjust request behaviour with keys like `options` or `keep_alive`.
+Harvgate currently expects non-streaming responses, so leave `stream` as `false` (the default).

+Like Copilot, Ollama Cloud does not currently expose chat history, so commands such as `:HarvgateListChats` are disabled when it is the active provider.

 The `:HarvgateListChats` command is only available for providers that expose server-side chat history (currently Claude).